syntasso/kratix-docs/docs/main/04-guides/07-scheduling-clusters.md

 ---
-description: Tutorial on adding a new Worker Cluster
+description: Guide on how to register a new Worker Cluster with Kratix
 title: Adding a new Worker Cluster
 ---